northstowekarate/northstowekarate.github.io/about/index.md

 # Northstowe Karate Club
 ## Tradition and Respect — Rooted in Honour, Strengthened by Community

-Established in 2024 by Chief Instructor [Simon Apen-Sadler](https://northstowekarate.com/instructors/), Northstowe Karate Club is built on the timeless principles of budo karate — discipline, humility, and continuous self-improvement.
-Our training is grounded in tradition and respect, with honour guiding our practice and community enriching our journey.
+Founded in 2024 by Chief Instructor [Simon Apen-Sadler](https://northstowekarate.com/instructors/), Northstowe Karate Club is a welcoming martial arts community based on the principles of budo karate: discipline, humility, and continuous self-improvement.

-Budo (武道), meaning “the martial way,” is more than physical technique — it’s a lifelong path of character development.
-These values are woven into every class, where students of all ages and abilities are encouraged to grow with integrity and purpose.
-Karate at Northstowe is not just about learning how to punch or block — it’s about cultivating focus, resilience, and mutual respect.
+We believe karate is more than physical technique — it’s a lifelong journey of character development.
+Our training is grounded in tradition and respect, with honour guiding how we teach, train, and support each other.
+Community is at the heart of everything we do.

+**What is budo?**
+Budo (武道), meaning “the martial way,” represents a philosophy of personal growth through martial arts.
+It encourages focus, resilience, and mutual respect — values we aim to instil in every student.

 Simon brings decades of experience and regularly trains with senior [Japan Karate Association (JKA)](https://www.jka.or.jp/en/) instructors on official JKA courses.
-The club is proudly affiliated with both [Japan Shotokan Karate England (JSKE)](https://jske.org.uk/) and the JKA, connecting members to a respected international lineage and ensuring that our teaching remains rooted in authentic Shotokan karate.
+The club is proudly affiliated with both [Japan Shotokan Karate England (JSKE)](https://jske.org.uk/) and the JKA, ensuring our teaching stays true to authentic Shotokan karate.

-Training sessions focus on:
+**What to expect in training:**
-- Strong fundamentals
+- Clear instruction in strong fundamentals
-- Effective self-defence
+- Practical self-defence techniques
-- Personal progress
+- A focus on steady personal progress

-Classes are structured to support steady improvement, whether you're a complete beginner or an experienced karateka.
-We welcome children, teens, and adults alike, and pride ourselves on creating a friendly, inclusive environment where everyone is supported and challenged.
+We welcome children, teens, and adults of all experience levels.
+Whether you're trying karate for the first time or returning to deepen your practice, you'll find a friendly, inclusive environment where everyone is supported and challenged.